-Solution 2: Installing Microsoft .NET Framework
+Install Microsoft .NET Framework

 Microsoft .NET Framework is a very popular architecture used by various applications and games alike.
-It allows application developers to develop their application on top of existing classes and libraries developed by Microsoft.
+It allows application developers to develop their applications on top of existing classes and libraries developed by Microsoft.
 Usually, .NET Framework is automatically installed on your computer but there are some cases where this might not happen (usually when you migrate your disk or because of administrative issues).

-Note: This solution requires that you have an Archiving software installed on your computer (such as WinRAR or 7-ZIP).
+Note: This solution requires that you have Archiving software installed on your computer (such as WinRAR or 7-ZIP).

 - Navigate to the official Microsoft website and download the .NET Framework executable to an accessible location.

 - Now right-click on the executable and select Run as administrator.
-After the installation is complete, restart your computer and check if you can install properly.
+After the installation is complete, restart your computer and check if you can install it properly.